ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 ### Liberal on input, conservative on output

 Whilst a work package in the context of a procedure can be parsed to determine future possibilities, the results of parsing are only taken into account on output.
-It may be used to signify that a step is not now possible.
-The parsing code is not used on input.
 Whilst the parsing code may say a step is not now possible, this does not preclude us from actualising that step.

 Given Parliament is a complex, adaptive system and that rules and their interpretation may change over time, we always ensure that we are able to document what has happened, rather than what the parsed procedure says may happen.

 ### Parsing code